-In order to create greater ownership and regional capacity to implement DDR, DPKO and the World Bank began to liaise with the AU to develop a common plan to create capacity within the AU and the broader African Peace and Security Architecture (APSA) to support DDR processes on the continent.
+In order to create greater ownership and regional capacity to implement DDR, the UN Department of Peace Operations (DPO) and the World Bank began to liaise with the African Union (AU) to develop a common plan to create capacity within the AU and the broader African Peace and Security Architecture (APSA) to support DDR processes on the continent.
 As a result, in October 2012, the AU DDR Capacity Program was created after a consultative meeting with the Regional Economic Communities and Regional Mechanisms (RECs/RMs) and the design of a 3-year project document.
-Unlike the other capacity programs which focused first on developing AU policy, the DDR program aims to provide actual support to AU PSOs and member states in order to develop policies based on practice.
+Unlike the other capacity programs which focused first on developing AU policy, the DDR program aims to provide actual support to AU PSOs and Member States in order to develop policies based on practice.

 The DDR Capacity Program is therefore built on 3 pillars: building AU capacity, namely hiring staff and creating a strategic Steering Committee; creating knowledge DDR products; and providing support to AU PSOs and member states pursuant to requests for assistance.
-Since the program was launched the AU has hired three full time DDR staff at AU HQ and deployed DDR staff to its PSOs in CAR and Mali.
-The AU also created a Steering Committee formed of the eight RECs with DPKO and the World Bank as observers, and merged this committee with the Small Arms and Light Weapons Steering Committee in order to enhance synergy between the two programs.
+Since the program was launched the AU has hired three full time DDR staff at AU headquarters and deployed DDR staff to its PSOs in the Central African Republic (CAR) and Mali.
+The AU also created a Steering Committee formed of the eight RECs with DPO and the World Bank as observers, and merged this committee with the Small Arms and Light Weapons Steering Committee in order to enhance synergy between the two programs.

 The AU has received requests for support and conducted joint assessment missions to the Comoros, Sudan, Libya, South Sudan, Somalia and CAR.
 Currently, AU-follow up is focused primarily on CAR and Somalia where technical, political and logistical support are particularly needed.
 UNOAU participates in all of these missions and ensures that the AU efforts are effectively coordinated with the UN teams on the ground and that a common approach between the AU, World Bank and the UN is developed.

-As the first phase of the AU DDR Capacity Program ends in 2015, UNOAU will be working to support the development of the next phase which will focus on furthering the mutually beneficial partnership between the UN, World Bank and the AU based on their respective capacities.
+As the first phase of the AU DDR Capacity Program ends in 2015, UNOAU worked to support the development of the next phase which would focus on furthering the mutually beneficial partnership between the UN, World Bank and the AU based on their respective capacities.
 The AU DDR Capacity Program is supported by AU assessed funding, World Bank funding and the UN-World Bank Trust Fund.